Control Theory and Experimental Design in Diffusion Processes

 \section{Partial Observations}

 The algorithms discussed in Sect.~\ref{sec:ControlTheory} are appropriate for a model in which the entire state vector $\xbold_t$ is observed essentially continuously in time, without error.
 This is rarely the case in practice.
 In neural recording models, only membrane voltages can be measured, leaving $w_t$ as latent, although voltage measurements have both high accuracy and high frequency.
-In the chemostat system described in Sect. \ref{sec:chemostat}, algae are measured by placing a slide with a sample from the ecology in a particle counter and are thus subject to sampling and counting errors and can be taken at most every few hours.
+In the chemostat system described in Appendix~\ref{sec:chemostat}, algae are measured by placing a slide with a sample from the ecology in a particle counter and are thus subject to sampling and counting errors and can be taken at most every few hours.
 Nitrogen can also be measured but with less accuracy and greater expense.

 Generally, not all state variables will be measured in most applications, and measurements will be taken at discrete times and are will likely be corrupted by measurement errors.
 We denote both conditions by the term {\em partial observations}.
 The observation process causes two problems for the strategy outlined in Sect.~\ref{sect:Full Observations}: first, since not all state variables are being measured, the Fisher information in Eq.~(\ref{eq:fi}) is no longer the correct expression for the asymptotic estimator variance; and second, the dynamic programming methodology outlined in Sect.~\ref{sec:ControlTheory} is no longer applicable.

-These difficulties associated with {\em partially observed systems} are of a fundamental nature: projections of Markov processes are typically not Markovian, and the Markov property is essential to the dynamic programming algorithm (see Sect.~\ref{sect:Full Observations} and references).
-Moreover, while one can derive an explicit expression for the Fisher information of partially observed diffusion processes, the functional no longer has the form of a time-integral of a function of the state vector (see \cite{Louis82,ThorbergssonHooker}), making it much more difficult to work with.
+These difficulties associated with partially observed systems are of a fundamental nature: projections of Markov processes are typically not Markovian, and the Markov property is essential to the dynamic programming algorithm (see Sect.~\ref{sect:Full Observations} and references).
+While one can derive an explicit expression for the Fisher information of partially observed diffusion processes, the functional no longer has the form of a time-integral of a function of the state vector (see \cite{Louis82}), making it much more difficult to work with.
 Even when algebraic expressions for the Fisher Information are available, either in specific cases (linear diffusions with continuously-observed stochastic noise, also discrete-state systems) or by approximation \citep{Komorowski2011,Komorowski2012}, a straightforward application of dynamic program cannot be employed directly.
 See \citet{ThorbergssonHooker} for approximations in discrete-state systems.